chrgraf/ginlong-solis/README.md

 I can not remember where I was reading it, but I think you MUST attach the WLAN Datalogger Stick and have your ESP-device sitting in-between the Solis and the WLAN-Stick without any further terminating resistors - this is how I am using it.
 If there is no WLAN-Stick in use, then I think one shall add a 4.7k resistor from B to ground and add another 4.7kresistor from A to +3.3V (to be confirmed)
 And I am using MAX3485, which is 3.3V to make sure not destroying the ESP.
 Feedback welcome on this and I am by no means taking any responsible when anything is breaking apart...

+## MQTT Changes
+Hajos Original was nicely reading the Solis via RS485.
+With mine changes, those values are now beeing published via MQTT:

+pi@rpi4:~ $ mosquitto_sub -t  solis/#
+Battery_current A=11.500
+Battery_voltage V=54.500

+If you want to debug any register (including the MQTT stuff), then chnage the false-keywird to true

+  { MB_INPUTREG,  33133,  0,     10,      SDT_U16,   10,     "V",  "Battery_voltage", false },

+  After enabling debugging, serial-console is more verbose:

+reading register :33133 Battery_voltage = 54.50
+MQTT: Sending message to topic: solis/Battery_voltage_V
+Value: Battery_voltage V=54.500

+Not sure if it was a good idea to have
+a) for each register an own topic
+b) and in addition in the message-filed to reference same topic-string.

+I did this, becasue then I could easily subscribe to solis/# and each register is beeing displayed with "name" and "value".

+If you want to chnage it, then just visit the function "void publish_mqtt()". variable topic and message are beeing defined including the publish.

+## Heltec Balancer
+I can not yet state if this balancer is doing any good.
+By my Seplos passive balancer does not convince me.
+My cheap Solis Inverter can charge with more then 50Amps and the cells drift quite away when SOC is in the 90's%.
+The cool think on the Heltec Active Balancer is its price and the capability to turn it on/off via switch.
+So using this sketch I am controlling a relais based on charging-state, voltage-difference from weakest and strongest cell, with a small hystersys.

+The overall flow could be described as:
+- I am using github.com/byte4geek/SEPLOS_MQTT to read the Seplos BMS and publish it into MQTT
+- then I am using this sketch to subscribe to MQTT and derive 2 variables from it:
+... d
+... f

 ## Some words to mine overall environment
 - SMA PV Inverters with old/rev1 Sunny-Home-Manager.
 Using  https://www.unifox.at/software/sma-em-daemon/ to get it into MQTT